Sweating, such as profuse sweating, excessive sweating, and uncontrollable sweating are common signs of anxiety disorder and anxious behavior.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the anxiety symptom excessive sweating.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including sweating and profuse sweating and anxiety.